 - Cleaning or preparing equipment used on the job

 - Changing clothes (if the change is required and can’t be done before arriving at work)

 - Counting money or preparing change

-If employees work unauthorized overtime, they may be subjected to disciplinary action.
-But not paying them is against the law.
-Do not allow non-exempt employees to work off the books – even if they volunteer to learn something new, catch up or get ahead.
-This means not coming in early, leaving late, working through lunch or bringing work home unless the time is approved and paid for.
-Overtime cannot be waived in any circumstances.
+- Unauthorized overtime — Employers are obligated to pay overtime for all time worked over 40 hours in a week, regardless of the circumstances.
+Never allow non-exempt employees to work “off the books” – even if they volunteer to learn something new, catch up or get ahead.
+This also means not coming in early, leaving late, working through lunch or bringing work home unless the time is approved and paid for.

-The law does not require a particular method of timekeeping.
-There are numerous methods for tracking employees’ work hours, all of which are acceptable.
-For example, employers may use timeclocks or an electronic timekeeping system — or they may allow employees to maintain handwritten records of their time.
+- Recordkeeping requirements — It’s vital to keep accurate records of all hours worked by non-exempt employees to ensure legal compliance.
+The law does not require a particular method of timekeeping, but there are numerous acceptable methods for tracking employees’ work hours.
+For example, you may use timeclocks or an electronic timekeeping system — or even handwritten records of their time, when necessary.
 Whichever method is used, the records must be an accurate representation of the employee’s work hours.